Wine Tour of Spain & Portugal – the best wine regions to visit

 Continuing west, you arrive to the Ribera del Duero Wine Region of Spain.
 Here you will taste the more modern, full-bodied and slightly more sophisticated single-vineyard wines at two of our favourite cellars.
 Part of Ribera del Duero wines’ uniqueness is due to Tinto Fino, the indigenous type of Tempranillo grape.
 The most mythical and inaccessible Spanish wineries are here, along the legendary Ribera del Duero Golden Mile and you will be lucky to visit one.

 Crossing the border now you arrive to the beautiful Douro Valley wine region in Portugal, considered one the most spectacular wine regions of the world!
 Its characteristic terraced vineyards on the sloping hills meet the meandering river below.
 The in-vogue again Port wine is made here at various quintas (port wine cellars) along a narrow river gorge that winds 100 miles through the mountain ranges.
 Historically, Port wine was shipped downriver to the city of Porto for ageing, aboard sail-boats called Rabelos.
 Nowadays, the Douro Valley wine region of Portugal produces not only Port wines but also excellent reds mainly using the Touriga Nacional grape.

-Following the route of Port Wine, as the grape juice once did from the Douro, you arrive to Porto in Portugal, and Vila Nova de Gaia, famous for the Port Wine Lodges of historic port wine producers.
+Following the route of Port wine, as the grape juice once did from the Douro, you arrive to Porto and Vila Nova de Gaia, famous for the Port Wine Lodges of historic port wine producers.
 Port houses have aged their wines in Vila Nova de Gaia for over three centuries and here, the ageing and blending of most of the world’s supply of Port wine takes place beneath a sea of red roofs emblazoned with some of the most famous names in wine-making.